hex-ci/gulp-useref-plus/README.md

 Type: `Array<Stream>`
 Default: `none`

 Use additional streams as sources of assets.
-Useful for combining gulp-useref with preprocessing tools.
+Useful for combining gulp-useref-plus with preprocessing tools.
 For example, to use with TypeScript:

 ```javascript
 var ts = require('gulp-typescript');